Firefighter and Community Safety Apprentice

 This is a varied apprenticeship where you will spend time learning about the work of our various departments, including Prevention and Protection as well as experiencing the operational work carried out by our firefighting crews.

-You will firstly undertake the Level 3 Community Safety Apprenticeship for 15 months and upon successful completion of this commence the Level 3 Operational Firefighter Apprenticeship for 21 months.
+You will firstly undertake the Level 3 Community Safety Apprenticeship for 15 months and upon successful completion of this, you will then commence the Level 3 Operational Firefighter Apprenticeship for 21 months.
 During the course of the programme you will also have access to many other learning opportunities and qualifications.

 For the first 24 months, you will be paid in line with the real Living Wage currently set at £9.00 per hour.
 You will be required to work 37 hours a week and your annual apprenticeship salary (based on this rate) will be £17,363.63 per annum.

 What will I do?

 To understand the important role that prevention activities play in reducing fires and accidents within Cheshire, for the first part of the apprenticeship you will take up a post in the Prevention team.
 Here you will learn how to carry out home safety assessments (HSAs), conduct safe and well visits and road safety awareness sessions.

 Who can apply?